-- After signing the Member Agreement, Contributing Members pay a non-refundable membership fee of $1000 that gives them full say in management, design and process decisions.
+- After signing the Member Agreement, Contributing Members pay a non-refundable membership fee of $1000 that gives them full say in management, design, and process decisions.
 Contributing members participate actively in Altair’s work by joining one of the Task Circles*, attending meetings, and paying $25/month in dues.
 Further deposits plus a financial profile are required as workshops are conducted.
 Four additional escrowed $2000 deposits are required at the various workshops.
-(See latest Blog for the Time Line
+(See latest News for the Time Line)

 - Contributing and Associate Members make an initial fully-refundable reservation deposit of $1000 giving them priority in choosing the home of their choice.